cunbidun/competitive_programming/README.md

 ## Concept

 1. Each problem has its own folder, which can contains files like: `solution.cpp`, `checker.cpp`, `gen.cpp`.
-2. Every configuration(include testcases) is stored in a single `config.json` file.
+2. Every configuration (including testcases) is stored in a single `config.json` file.

 ### Procedure to test a program